moorepants/me41055/content/pages/software.rst

    frameborder="0" allow="accelerometer; autoplay; clipboard-write;
    encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Your search engine will lead you to many more resources.
+Your preferred search engine will lead you to many more resources.

 After you are comfortable using Jupyter, start with the SymPy tutorial to get familiar with symbolic manipulation in Python: